 We studied a variety of organizations’ monthly giving programs to identify some best practices.
 In this post, we’ve gathered three principles to follow when planning or updating your own program.
 Take a look at the examples and think about how your nonprofit can use these techniques to build a strong foundation of monthly revenue.

-Donors want reassurance that their monthly gift is going to make a difference, so it is important to explain exactly what that donation will accomplish.
+Donors want reassurance that their ongoing gift is going to make a difference, so it is important to explain exactly what that donation will accomplish.
 Team Rubicon, an emergency response organization, created this awesome infographic to show how different giving levels on a donation page impact their operations.

 Not only does this chart translate a gift amount into results, but by emphasizing the need for training, Team Rubicon subtly shows why a disaster relief nonprofit needs support year-round.
 Training takes time, and time is on short supply when a tornado hits.

 UNICEF also explains donations in concrete terms.
 They even take it a step further by framing a monthly donation by its daily cost.
-If someone thinks they can’t afford to give monthly, their banner reminds them that they can feed hungry children for only fifty cents per day.
+If someone thinks they can’t afford to give on a monthly basis, their banner reminds them that the donation amount needed to feed hungry children is only fifty cents per day.
 A monthly gift doesn’t sound so daunting when you realize you have today’s portion between your couch cushions.

 Take a look at your own appeal for recurring donations on each donation form and think of how you can make the ask simple and concrete.
 If you already have suggested giving levels, add a short description of what that amount buys for your programs.
 If you are looking to add small monthly contributions from younger donors, break down the size of the gift.
 This technique has long been used by for-profit businesses.
 A car buyer might be scared off by a $20,000 price tag, but the dealer might mitigate this by advertising low monthly payments.
 Highlighting the per-day cost of a monthly gift is another way to show your donor base that a recurring gift is affordable.

 2. Make Monthly Giving an Upgrade